katcipis/sophia/notes/books/coders-at-work.md

 It is one of the best expressed ideas on the balance between creativity and moving things forward and also the value of standards.
-It reminds me of Paul Graham function model of creativity, where you have something like a senoid signal where you sometimes lose a lot and sometimes gain a lot, if you damp the signal you start to lose less...but you gain less too (no free lunch).
+It reminds me of Paul Graham function model of creativity, where you have something like a senoid signal where you sometimes lose a lot and sometimes you gain a lot.
+If you damp the signal you start to lose less...but you gain less too (no free lunch).
+And it is trully complex, because the industry also needs technological advances, so it can't rely only on standards and practices that optimizes productivity in detriment of creativity.
+But it is true that just ignoring standards and building everything from scrach is a lot of effort, and effor is money.
+In the end I think it depends on how technologically inovative a company needs to be, that will set the bar on how much it needs creative oriented people or more standard/productive oriented people.

+### Tech Leadership

+I think he describes what tech leadership ratter beautifully inspired on what he observed on Alan Kay at Xerox PARC.

+A technical leader is someone that:

+* Has clear vision of the project
+* Can delegate tasks to the right people on the team
+* Delegation happens with trust, so the leader need to truly know the people
+* Serves as an umbrella to the team

+In the end it has nothing to do with being the best programmer or the one that knows more about any specific subject (math/tech/whatever).
+Of course that some good technological knowledge is required, but it is far from being some kind of god that knows everything.

 ## Common Observations